 Leaders in health around the world are working to balance the risks of unveiling a vaccine early with the risks of waiting.
 While this issue is evolving every day, several prominent health-oriented groups are publishing pieces on the risks and benefits of rushing the R&D process.
 Most prominently, the WHO recently released a comprehensive document that is meant to help researchers navigate these ethical issues.

 Despite all of this progress, the question of when a vaccine will be ready still remains.
 Unsurprisingly, different members of the scientific community have different estimates.
-In late April, Dr. Anthony Fauci of NIAID claimed that it is still possible that a vaccine will be ready for distribution in January 2021.
+Recently, Dr. Anthony Fauci of NIAID claimed that there could be “tens of millions” of vaccine doses available in early 20201.
 Other groups of experts assert that a more likely distribution would be in the summer or fall of 2021.
 However, it is important to remember that these are just educated guesses, and that researchers will have much more information following the completion of the impending phase III trials.

 As of now, the United States and the world appear to be heading full tilt towards a vaccination approval in the near future.
 However, the ethics of rushing this complicated process are still up for debate.
 What is certain is that we are currently in the midst of a rapidly evolving pharmaceutical race for the cure, and that the government and the scientific community are under extreme pressure to produce fast results.
 The vast majority of professionals agree that a vaccine will be the ultimate solution, but the timeline and the treatment have yet to be decided.